ibm-cloud-docs/databases-for-mongodb/getting-started.md

 1. Log in to the {{site.data.keyword.cloud_notm}} console.
 1. Click the [**{{site.data.keyword.databases-for-mongodb}} service**](https://cloud.ibm.com/databases/databases-for-mongodb/create){: external} in the **catalog**.

-1. In **Service Details**, configure the following:
+1. In **Service details**, configure the following:
     - **Service name** - The name can be any string and is used on the web and in the CLI to identify the new deployment.
-    - **The Resource group** - If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup){: external}, specify the resource group in this field.
+    - **The resource group** - If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup){: external}, specify the resource group in this field.
 Otherwise, you can leave it at default.
 For more information, see [Managing resource groups](/docs/account?topic=account-rgs){: external}.
     - **Location** - The deployment's public cloud region.
-    - **Tags** - You can assign a tag to help manage your IBM Cloud resources.
+    - **Tags** - You can assign a tag to help manage your {{site.data.keyword.cloud_notm}} resources.

 1. **Hosting model** - Select the hosting (tenancy) model for your deployment.
     - **Isolated:** Secure single-tenant offering for complex, highly-performant enterprise workloads.
-    - **Shared:** Flexible multi-tenant offering for dynamic, fine-tuned, and decoupled capacity selections.<br>
+    - **Shared:** Flexible multi-tenant offering for dynamic, fine-tuned, and decoupled capacity selections.

 1. **Resource allocation** - Fine tune your resource allocation.
 The available options differ based on your selected hosting model.
     - **Isolated:** Use the table to choose the machine size for each member of your deployment, and specify the disk size.
     - **Shared:** By default, the smallest possible resource allocation is selected.
 This is ideal for small applications or testing.
 For larger allocations, select the *Custom* tile, which allows flexible resource configuration with 2+ cores.
     Specify the disk size depending on your requirements.
 It can be increased after provisioning but cannot be decreased to prevent data loss.

-1. In **Service Configuration**, configure the following:
+1. In **Service configuration**, configure the following:
-    - **Database Version** [Set only at deployment]{: tag-red} - The deployment version of your database.
+    - **Database version** [Set only at deployment]{: tag-red} - The deployment version of your database.
 To ensure optimal performance, run the preferred version.
 The latest minor version is used automatically.
 For more information, see [Database Versioning Policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
-    - **Database Edition** [Set only at deployment]{: tag-red} - Select the edition that you would like to provision.
+    - **Database edition** [Set only at deployment]{: tag-red} - Select the edition that you would like to provision.
 For more information, see [{{site.data.keyword.databases-for-mongodb}} Plans](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodb-plans){: external}.
     - **Encryption** [Set only at deployment]{: tag-red} - If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
-    - **Endpoints** [Set only at deployment]{: tag-red} - Configure the [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment. *A {{site.data.keyword.databases-for-mongodb}} instance cannot have both public and private endpoints simultaneously*.
+    - **Endpoints** - Configure the [Service endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment. *A {{site.data.keyword.databases-for-mongodb}} instance cannot have both public and private endpoints simultaneously.*

 1. After you configure the appropriate settings, click **Create** to start the provisioning process.
-The **IBM Cloud Resource list** page opens.
+The **{{site.data.keyword.cloud_notm}} resource list** page opens.

-1. When your instance has been provisioned, click the instance name to view more information.
+1. When your instance is provisioned, click the instance name to view more information.

 ## Step 2: Provision through the CLI
 {: #provision_instance_cli}